olshevski/compose-navigation-reimagined/README.md

 #### Navigation methods

-There is a handful of pre-defined methods suitable for a basic app navigation: `navigate`, `pop`, `popUpTo`, `popAll`, `replaceLast`, `replaceUpTo`, `replaceAll`.
+There is a handful of pre-defined methods suitable for a basic app navigation: `navigate`, `moveToTop`, `pop`, `popUpTo`, `popAll`, `replaceLast`, `replaceUpTo`, `replaceAll`.
 They all are pretty much self-explanatory.

 If your use-case calls for some advanced backstack manipulations, you may use `setNewBackstackEntries` method.
 It is in fact the only public method defined in NavController, all other methods are provided as extensions and use `setNewBackstackEntries` under the hood.
-You may see how a new extension method `navigateToTab` is implemented in the [sample](https://github.com/olshevski/compose-navigation-reimagined/blob/master/sample/src/main/kotlin/dev/olshevski/navigation/reimagined/sample/ui/TabsScreen.kt).
+You may see how a new extension method `moveLastEntryToStart` is implemented in the [sample](https://github.com/olshevski/compose-navigation-reimagined/blob/master/sample/src/main/kotlin/dev/olshevski/navigation/reimagined/sample/ui/BottomNavigationScreen.kt).

 ### NavBackstack